bradbell/xrst/sphinx/test_out/child_cmd.rst

 Purpose
 *******
-A section can specify a set of files for which the :ref:`parent section<begin_cmd@parent_section>` of each file is a child of the current section.
-(If there is not parent section in a file, all the sections in the file are children of the current section.)
+These commands specify the section that are children of the current section.
-This is done using the commands above at the :ref:`beginning of a line<xsrst.py@notation@beginning_of_a_line>`.

 .. meta::
    :keywords: file, names